 • HMC will assist in arrangements with the other provider to facilitate the move.
-In particular, IHDA or Owner / Agent will request the tenant's permission to share tenant files with the other provider.
-If the tenant provides written consent to do so, and any applicable confidentiality requirements are met, HMC will share documentation from the tenant's current file in order to expedite a tenant's new application process.
+In particular, IHDA or Owner/Agent will request the tenant's permission to share tenant files with the other provider.
+If the tenant provides written consent to do so, and any applicable confidentiality requirements are met, HMC will share documentation from the tenant's current file in order to expedite a tenant's new application process

-If HMC is contacted by another Owner / Agent, or tenant of another provider's housing seeking an Emergency Transfer, HMC will take the following steps:
+If HMC is contacted by another Owner/Agent, or tenant of another provider's housing seeking an Emergency Transfer, HMC will take the following steps:

-• Give the transfer priority over other kinds of transfer, second only to the priority for internal transfers and accessible units described below.
+• Give the transfer priority over other kinds of transfer, second only to the priority for internal transfer and accessible above.